carpentries-incubator/fair-explainable-ml/episodes/6-confidence-intervals.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Estimating model uncertainty
 Understanding how confident a model is in its predictions is a valuable tool for building trustworthy AI systems, especially in high-stakes settings like healthcare or autonomous vehicles.
 Model uncertainty estimation focuses on quantifying the model's confidence and is often used to identify predictions that require further review or caution.

-Model uncertainty can be divided into two categories: (1) Aleatoric/Random and (2) Epistemic uncertainty.
+### Sources of uncertainty
+At its core, uncertainty starts with the **data** itself, as all models learn to form embeddings (feature representations) of the data.
+Uncertainty in the data—whether from inherent randomness or insufficient coverage—propagates through the model's embeddings, leading to uncertainty in the outputs.

-### 1. Aleatoric (Random) uncertainty
+#### 1) Aleatoric (Random) uncertainty
-**Aleatoric** (a·le·a·to·ric) is an adjective that means, "*depending on the throw of a dice or on chance; random.*"

-Aleatoric uncertainty is the inherent noise in the data that cannot be reduced, even with more data (observations OR missing features).
-Aleatoric uncertainy can arise due to:
+Aleotoric or random uncertainty is the inherent noise in the data that cannot be reduced, even with more data (observations OR missing features).

-  - Inconsistent readings from faulty sensors
+  - Inconsistent readings from faulty sensors (e.g., modern image sensors exhibit "thermal noise" or "shot noise", where pixel values randomly fluctuate even under constant lighting)
-  - Background noise in audio, multiple overlapping signals, recording quality
-  - Random fluctuations in image resolution or lightning conditions (NOT systemic or cyclic)
+  - Random crackling/static in recordings
-  - Overlapping classes, ambiguous labels due to subjective interpretations
-  - Human errors in data entry, random missing values
+  - Human errors in data entry
+  - Any aspect of the data that is unpredictable

 #### Methods for addressing aleatoric uncertainty

-Aleatoric uncertainty arises from the data itself.
-Methods to estimate it include:

-- **Predictive variance in regression models**: Outputs the variance of the predicted value, reflecting the noise in the data.
-For instance, in a regression task predicting house prices, predictive variance highlights how much randomness exists in the relationship between input features (like square footage) and price.
+Since aleatoric/random uncertainty is generally considered inherent (unless you upgrade sensors or remove whatever is causing the random generating process), methods to address it focus on measuring the degree of noise or uncertainty.

+- **Predictive variance in linear regression**: The ability to derive error bars or prediction intervals in traditional regression comes from the assumption that the errors (residuals) follow a normal distribution.
+  - In contrast, deep learning models are highly non-linear and have millions (or billions) of parameters.
+The mapping between inputs and outputs is not a simple linear equation but rather a complex, multi-layer function.
+Because of this nonlinear nature, errors are rarely normally distributed in deep learning applications.
+In addition, deep learning can overfit common classes and underfit rarer clases.
 - **Heteroscedastic models**: Use specialized loss functions that allow the model to predict the noise level in the data directly.
 These models are particularly critical in fields like *robotics*, where sensor noise varies significantly depending on environmental conditions.
-For example, a robot navigating in bright daylight versus dim lighting conditions may experience vastly different levels of noise in its sensor inputs, and heteroscedastic models can help account for this variability.
+It is possible to build this functionality into both linear models and modern deep learning models.
+However, these methods may require some calibration, as ground truth measurements of noise usually aren't available.
 - **Data augmentation and perturbation analysis**: Assess variability in predictions by adding noise to the input data and observing how much the model’s outputs change.
 A highly sensitive change in predictions may indicate underlying noise or instability in the data.
-For instance, in image classification, augmenting training data with synthetic noise can help the model better handle real-world imperfections like motion blur or occlusions.
+For instance, in image classification, augmenting training data with synthetic noise can help the model better handle real-world imperfections stemming from sensor artifacts.

+#### 2) Subjectivity and ill-defined problems

+- Overlapping classes, ambiguous labels due to subjective interpretations
+- Ambiguous or conflicting text inputs.

+#### Methods for addressing subjectivity and ill-defined problems
+- **Reframe problme**: If the overlap or subjectivity stems from an ill-posed problem, reframing the task can help.
+Example: Instead of classifying "happy" vs. "neutral" expressions (which overlap), predict the intensity of happiness on a scale of 0–1.
+For medical images, shift from hard "benign vs. malignant" classifications to predicting risk scores.
+- **Consensus-based labeling (inter-annotator agreement)**: Aggregate labels from multiple annotators to reduce subjectivity and quantify ambiguity.
+Use metrics like Cohen's kappa or Fleiss' kappa to measure agreement between annotators.
+Example: In medical imaging (e.g., tumor detection), combining expert radiologists’ opinions can reduce subjective bias in labeling.
+- **Probabilistic labeling or soft targets**: Instead of using hard labels (e.g., 0 or 1), assign probabilistic labels to account for ambiguity in the data.
+Example: If 70% of annotators labeled an image as "happy" and 30% as "neutral," you can label it as [0.7, 0.3] instead of forcing a binary decision.

 ### 2. Epistemic uncertainty
 **Epistemic** (ep·i·ste·mic) is an adjective that means, "*relating to knowledge or to the degree of its validation.*"

 Epistemic uncertainty refers to gaps in the model's knowledge about the data distribution, which can be reduced by using more data or improved models.
 Aleatoric uncertainy can arise due to:

-- **Rare or underrepresented scenarios**:
-  - Tabular: Predicting hospital demand during a rare pandemic with limited historical data.
-  - Image: Detecting tumors in rare imaging modalities (e.g., PET scans).
-  - Text: Answering questions about niche technical domains in a chatbot system.

 - **Systematic resolution differences**:
   - Image: A model trained on high-resolution images but tested on low-resolution inputs (e.g., wildlife drones capturing lower-resolution data than the training dataset).
   - Text: OCR systems misclassifying text scanned at lower resolution than the training examples.

-- **Novel or unseen data points**:
+- **Out-of-distribution (OOD) data**:
   - Tabular: Classifying user behavior from a new region not included in training data.
+Predicting hospital demand during a rare pandemic with limited historical data.
   - Image: Recognizing a new species in wildlife monitoring.
-  - Text: Interpreting slang or idiomatic expressions unseen during training.

-- **Out-of-distribution (OOD) data**:
-  - Tabular: Unexpected shifts in sensor readings from equipment malfunctions.
-  - Image: Adversarial images with imperceptible changes designed to confuse the model.
+Detecting a rare/unseen obstacle to automate driving.
   - Text: Queries about topics completely outside the model's domain (e.g., financial queries in a healthcare chatbot).
+Interpreting slang or idiomatic expressions unseen during training.

 - **Sparse or insufficient data in feature space**:
   - Tabular: High-dimensional data with many missing or sparsely sampled features (e.g., genomic datasets).